Joe-Collins-1986/travel-app/README.md

    <details>
       <summary style="font-weight:bold">Profile</summary>

-   * As a user I can see my profile information so that i can confirm if it is correct.
+   * As a user I can see my profile information so that I can confirm if it is correct.
    * As a user I can update my profile info so that it reflects any changes to my circumstances.
    ---
    </details>